-From films solely focused on food and drink to iconic scenes where food is crucial to plotline and narrative, to movies where film stars interact with food as an integral part of narrative or characterisation, the festival will shine a light on food’s crucial, and often quirky, role in cinematic mythology.
+From films solely focused on food and drink to iconic scenes where food is crucial to plotline and narrative, to movies where film stars interact with food as an integral part of narrative or characterisation, the festival shines a light on food’s crucial, and often quirky, role in cinematic mythology.

 Every year, the festival will also act as a call-to-action for film-makers and creatives to showcase their own food-inspired works in tribute to the curated collection being screened.
 Winners of an open-call competition for short films will earn a place on the festival programme and be celebrated in the exhibition and ancillary features hosted by Bompas & Parr.

 The Food Film Festival is the latest in a line of satellite activations that fall under the auspices of the British Museum of Food, which launched in 2015 as a temporary installation at Borough Market and ran for three months.